crypt1cx01/Automations_Python_Bash/README.md

 # Automations_Bash
-Automations Bash Script For Easy Tasks.

-Welcome to my automation repository!
-Here you will find useful scripts categorized by language.
+Useful Bash scripts designed to automate daily tasks and gather system diagnostics efficiently.
 Each script has its own dedicated documentation inside its folder.

 ---